Hisense Series 7 ULED 4K UHD TV review

 In terms of looks, there’s not much between the Hisense and Samsung’s 8000 series TV.
 It looks like a quality piece of kit and it’s impressively thin.
 The remote doesn’t look like much but it’s very responsive for everything (a refreshing change) and also has dedicated YouTube and Netflix buttons.

 With budget TVs we’re used to the operating system being cheap and poor which is an issue for Smart TVs as we expect them to have all manner of useful apps these days.
 Hisense uses the Opera system and it works very well.
 It’s not as well stocked as Sony’s Android system but it’s much better supported than Samsung’s own Tizen system and it rivals LG’s impressive WebOS environment.
 We were impressed.
+For more information on the various smart TV operating systems out there, hit up our guide to everything smart TVs.

 We expected great things from this TV, having seen it on display at the Grand Prix and we were not disappointed.
 UHD content is as bright, detailed and vibrant as anything we’d seen anywhere it’s at least equal with Samsung and Sony’s best and also rivals LG’s OLED.